 Submission of Manuscript

-By providing submissions to the GMJ -- CE, the authors acknowledge that the manuscripts, or a similar version of it, have never previously been published and are not under consideration by another journal or publisher.
+By providing submissions to the GMJ -- CE, the authors acknowledge that the manuscripts, or similar versions of them, have never previously been published and are not under consideration by another journal or publisher.
 Furthermore, the authors confirm that the manuscripts do not infringe upon copyright laws, whether they apply to the images, figures, tables, or the quotations used.
-Although contributing authors retain copyright, they give permission to GMJ -- CE to reprint their published articles in other electronic and print formats, including books.
-Views expressed in GMJ -- CE are not necessarily endorsed by the Editor, Advisory Board, or the University of Ottawa.
+Although GMJ -- CE retains copyright and that contributing authors give permission to GMJ -- CE to reprint their published papers, review articles, book reviews, etc. in other electronic and print formats, including books, etc., authors may request permission from the Editor-in-Chief to re-publish their manuscripts in other publication outlets.
+Views expressed in GMJ -- CE are not necessarily endorsed by the Editor-in-Chief, Advisory Board, or the University of Ottawa.
 The authors remain the sole responsible party for the content of the manuscript.